preethiii2506/IoT_Internship_CODTECH/README.md

 LED1 (Light) and LED2 (Fan) will turn ON or OFF based on MQTT messages.
 >>>>>>> 8dc2dd6 (Initial commit)
 =======
-# IoT Security System - Motion Detection & Image Capture with Telegram Alerts
+# Task 3 - IoT Security System - Motion Detection & Image Capture with Telegram Alerts

 ## Project Overview
 This IoT-based security system uses the ESP32-CAM to detect motion using a PIR sensor, capture images when motion is detected, and send an alert via Telegram to a mobile device.